Night Ranger: 1996–1999: "Reunion"

 In 1996, Blades returned to Night Ranger, which ultimately led to a reunion of all five original members.
 Two studio albums were released on CMC Records, 1997's Neverland and 1998's Seven, the title of which seems to disregard the Feeding Off The Mojo album in the band's discography.
 The new albums were not as successful as their early material in the United States, but the ballad "Forever All Over Again" from Neverland did become a minor Adult Contemporary hit in the States.
-However, the albums did become quite popular in Japan.
+The albums did become quite popular in Japan.

 The band continued to tour between the members' various solo albums and projects, mostly on the summer festival circuit.
 Blades also began a stint as chief counselor for the Rock 'n Roll Fantasy Camp.
 In 1999, they joined other 1980s bands in the second installment of the Rock Never Stops Tour, which also happened to feature Blades' former Damn Yankees bandmate Ted Nugent.